 Quick answer

-A first edition of The Quick Red Fox by John D. MacDonald (Fawcett Gold Medal, 1964) is identified by: Gold Medal paperback original, September 1964.
-Paperback original; no earlier edition.
+A first edition of The Quick Red Fox by John D. MacDonald (Fawcett Gold Medal, 1964) is identified by: Gold Medal paperback original, September 1964, Travis McGee #4.
+A paperback original with no earlier hardcover; the Gold Medal wraps issue (k1464) is the true first.

 Checklist — a true first has these: